-Speaker: DR. ROB HORSCH, Deputy Director, Agricultural Development Bill & Melinda Gates Foundation
+Keynote Speaker: ROB HORSCH, Deputy Director, Agricultural Development Bill & Melinda Gates Foundation, USA

 The global food system is challenged to meet increasing demand for affordable, nutritious foods that are sustainably produced and equitably distributed.
 This is driving rapid innovation in public and private sector research across food production, processing, distribution and delivery.
 Applications of genetic engineering, gene editing, synthetic biology and nanotechnology are all being pursued to help improve the quality, quantity and safety of the foods we eat.
 This session will explore considerations for the safety assessment of exogenous and endogenous novel molecules resulting from these kinds of technologies, with a particular focus on future applications.

 Rob Horsch, Deputy Director, Agricultural Development (recently retired) Bill & Melinda Gates Foundation, USA

 PL III – 1 Innovation, Equity and Rates of Change.

 Kenneth Witwer, Johns Hopkins University School of Medicine, USA